 We’ve long advocated for New Zealand homes to be warmer and, at the same time, have pointed out how heat pumps are the most efficient way to do that.
 No other heating source is as effective and economical.
-If you don’t have heat pumps, we suggest you invest in them.
+If you don’t have heat pumps, we suggest you invest in them, you can start with Daikin Heat Pumps.
 And if you already have these fantastic appliances in your home, then we recommend it’s time for a service or to finally book in those long overdue heat pump repairs.
 When it comes to supply and installation, and repairs or servicing, one call to us will look after everything.

 One reason we’re so keen to make homes warmer and healthier is that we often see reports and studies that show the exact opposite is happening; many New Zealand homes are far too cold!
 The latest study we’ve read further endorses this view.
 It was carried out by the University of Auckland and researchers at BRANZ who surveyed 2000 children, and the findings were revealing.

 The study states that 1000 of the children surveyed were going to sleep in bedrooms that were too cold during winter – at or below 19 degrees Celsius – while the temperature in some rooms plummeted to under 4 degrees by the morning.
 As an aside, a further 13% of the children slept in bedrooms that were too hot or humid in summer, with the hottest bedrooms reaching more than 34 degrees!

 It’s widely accepted that the healthiest temperature range is between 19 and 25 degrees Celsius.
 Children who regularly sleep in temperatures outside that optimum range are more likely to suffer conditions such as upper respiratory tract infections, asthma, ear infections and tonsilitis.
 With New Zealand having one of the highest rates of respiratory conditions in children anywhere in the world, it’s not overstating things to say that cold bedrooms are one of the main causes.